Puppy

 Getting to Know You

-Once I have the opportunity to review the application, I usually set up a phone call and/or a video conference call in order to get to know clients on a more personal level.
-This is also a great time for me to give you a video tour of my home.
+Once I have the opportunity to review the application, I usually set up a phone call and/or a video conference call to get to know clients on a more personal level.
+This is also a great time for me to give you a video tour of the puppy nursery.
 I know a lot of clients like to see where their puppy will be raised.
-I love when potential clients give me a live tour of their home environment as well.
+If I have a litter of puppies, I’d be happy to show them to you as well!
+I love it when potential clients give me a live tour of their home environment as well.
 I like to see where my puppies will be spending their future!

 3